Missions at Callahan First Baptist Church

 The Cooperative Program is how Southern Baptist Churches work together to fund many of the Great Commission efforts.
 Each church decides how much it will give to the state convention.
 Each state’s convention then decides how it will allocate these funds.
 Cooperative Program dollars fund the ministries of the state convention, NAMB and the IMB, as well as six Southern Baptist Seminaries.
 It should be noted that local associations, like the Northeast Florida Baptist Association, do not receive support from the Cooperative Program.

 The first step can be the most difficult step in getting involved in missions.
 This section will serve as a guide to make missions personal.
 Without your involvement, missions is not complete.
-This section will help to introduce you to the various ways you can get involved with missions specifically at First Baptist Church Callahan.
+This section will help to introduce you to the various ways you can get involved with missions specifically at Callahan First Baptist Church.

 Daily Prayer Emails